 When Rondou thinks about LADWP’s renewable portfolio, his top priority is diversity, both in the types of renewables generated and their geographic location.
 Each type of power has its advantages and disadvantages.

-“We can do large-scale solar generation in Mojave [Calif.] at a lower cost per kilowatt hour, for example, but then we have to pay transmission costs to deliver it to our customers in Los Angeles,” he said.
+“We can do large-scale solar generation in Mojave [Calif.] at a lower cost per kilowatt hour, for example, but then we have to pay transmission costs to deliver it to our customers in Los Angeles,” he explains.
 “Power that we harvest through local power purchase agreements is more expensive to purchase, but it avoids those transmission costs.
 And it allows the money we spend on power to stay local.”

-LADWP currently has more than 1000 Megawatts (MW) of large-scale solar generation, and about 300 MW of local power generation, he adds.
+LADWP currently has more than 1000 Megawatts (MW) of large-scale solar generation and about 300 MW of local power generation, he adds.

 Building Partnerships